jamyong/Re-challenge/ciar/weight-level/README.md

 This directory contains a pytorch implementation of the CIFAR experiments of non-structured pruning introduced in this [paper](https://arxiv.org/abs/1506.02626) (NIPS 2015).

-## Dependencies
-progress v1.3, torch v0.3.1, torchvision v0.2.0

 ## Implementation
-We prune only the weights in the convolutional layer.
-We use the mask implementation, where during pruning, we set the weights that are pruned to be 0.
-During training, we make sure that we don't update those pruned parameters.
+We prune only the weights in the convolutional layer.Using the mask implementation, where during pruning, we set the weights that are pruned to be 0.
+During training, make sure that we don't update those pruned parameters.

 ## Baseline